guillelm64/mid-project/README.md

 That is why I focused on identifying the main indicators of acceptance rate, that can be found in slides folder.

-This slides don't show any predictions to anticipate the respondance of the customers, but can help to understand which customers can be of more interest for the company in the pursuit of rising acceptance rate.
+This slides don't show any predictions to anticipate the respondance of the customers, but can help to understand which profile customer can be of more interest for the company in the pursuit of rising acceptance rate.